bobblanchett/WarpWar_Mailing_List_Archive/README.md

 The Point-in-time copy of the message corpus is in this archive and was also transferred to a Groups.io group given the increasing unreliability of the Yahoo Groups service,

-The Groups.io warpwar group is at
+The Groups.io warpwar group is at https://groups.io/g/warpwar/

+A small low traffic Google+ warpwar group has al

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxNzA0MTYwN119
+eyJoaXN0b3J5IjpbMTc1MzgyNDAwNV19
 -->